iotaledger/iota-core/documentation/APIs/core-models.md

           <tr>
             <td>Creation Time</td>
             <td>int64</td>
-            <td>The time at which this transaction was created by the client.</td>
+            <td>The time at which this transaction was created by the client.
+It's a Unix time in nanoseconds.</td>
           </tr>
           <tr>
             <td>Inputs Count</td>